AinaRB/2021_RocaBarceloA_TrendsTempMort__Rcode/README.md

 ### The code
-The code is organized has to be run in the following order:
+The code has to be run in the following order:
 - 01_Master_Main_Model - Runs the main model for the results reported in the manuscript
 - 02_Figures_Manuscript - uses the exports of the previous file to generate the figures in the manuscript
 - 03_Master_Sensitivty Analyses - Contains the sensitivity analysis as reproted in Table x of the manuscript